 Outstanding amongst the family at this time was Richard Perceval (1550-1620), English colonist and politician, was eldest son of George Perceval or Percival (1561-1601), a large landed proprietor of Somerset.

 John Perceval (fl.
 1550) was a Carthusian author who studied philosophy at both Oxford and Cambridge.
 Another John Percival (d.
 1515?) took the degree of divinity at Oxford about 1501, and became shortly afterwards forty-seventh provincial of the Franciscans in England.

 Sir Philip Perceval (1605-1647), was an English politician from Tickenham, Somerset.
 After his father and older brother's death he moved to the family estates in Ireland.
 "In 1625 he was made keeper...

 Some of the Percivile family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Percivile family to the New World and Oceana
+Migration of the Percivile family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Percivile arrived in North America very early: Thomas Percival settled in Barbados in 1694; Thomas and Mary Percivall settled in Virginia in 1663; Henry and Elizabeth Percival settled in Virginia in 1654..